Clear Linux OS

 Clear Linux OS (Note: Clear Linux was referred to in early documentation as Clear Linux OS, later as Clear Linux* OS with a corresponding footnote acknowledging that the rights to "Linux" may be possessed by others.
 Clear Linux OS has been referred to, in the literature, as Clear Linux™ OS, Clear Linux* OS, Clear Linux OS, Clear Linux* and Clear Linux.) is a discontinued Linux distribution, once developed and maintained on Intel's 01.org open-source platform, and optimized for Intel's microprocessors with an emphasis on performance and security.
 Its optimizations were also effective on AMD systems.
 Clear Linux OS followed a rolling release model.
 Clear Linux OS was not intended to be a general-purpose Linux distribution; it was designed to be used by IT professionals for DevOps, AI application development, cloud computing, and containers.

 History

 In 2015, Intel introduced Clear Linux OS at OpenStack Summit 2015, Vancouver initially, it was limited to cloud usage.
 Intel began the Clear Containers project to address container security.
 In 2015, originally, Clear Linux OS was deployed as a single monolithic unit.
 In May 2019, Clear Linux OS released a new Desktop Installer and started a Help Forum.

 On July 18, 2025, Intel announced the end of support Clear Linux OS, effective immediately.

+On March 1, 2026, it was reported that Intel had silently taken down the Clear Linux OS website.
+The archived assets relevant to the project remain available on GitHub.

 Clear Linux OS is available via Microsoft Azure marketplace, and Amazon Web Services marketplace.